RunOnFlux/flux/README.md

 [API documentation](https://zelcash.github.io/zelfluxdocs/)

-## The gateway to the Zel Network
+## The gateway to the Flu Network

-Flux is the frontend UI to the entire Zel Network, it enables ZelNode operators to manage their ZelNode easily via a simple web interface.
-Flux enables a ZelNode operator to perform all tasks such as updating and maintenance from a simple web interface, instead of having to remotely login to their ZelNode to manage it.
+Flux is the frontend UI to the entire Flux Network, it enables Flux operators to manage their Flux Node easily via a simple web interface.
+Flux enables an operator to perform all tasks such as updating and maintenance from a simple web interface, instead of having to remotely login to their Flux to manage it.

 Flux Requires a reasonably new version of Node.js (npm), MongoDB and Docker.
 It is a MongoDB, Express.js, Vue.js, Node.js (MEVN) application

-This application communicates locally with the ZelCash Daemon (zelcashd), ZelBench Daemon (benchmarkd) and with other ZelNode Daemons (Flux).
+This application communicates locally with the Flux Daemon (zelcashd), Benchmark Daemon (zelbenchd) and other Flux instances.

 ## Application Overview

-### Backend Solution - zelback
+### Backend Solution - Flux

-- Provide communication with zelcashd
+- Provide communication with daemon, benchmark
-- Providing private API, and public API, ZelNode team API (limited!)
+- Providing private API, and public API, Flux team API (limited!)
 - Listen and handle frontend requests
 - Requests signing and authenticity verifying
-- Handle communication with other zelnode daemons (Flux solution)
+- Handle communication with other Fluxes
-- Manage ZelNode applications - smart spawning, distributing workload, termination depending of application subscription.
+- Manage Flux applications - smart spawning, distributing workload, termination depending of application subscription.
+- Provide Explorer solution
 - and more!

-### Frontend Solution - zelfront
+### Frontend Solution - Home

-- Display ZelNode status information
+- Display Flux status information
-- Display Zel Network information
+- Display Flux Network information
-- Display ZelCash status information
-- Display ZelCash network information
+- Display Flux network information
 - Display Specific application information
 - Provide API access
 - Login into private API part (frontend part)
-- Login into ZelNode team API part (frontend part)
+- Login into Flux team API part (frontend part)
-- Private: Management of ZelNode
+- Private: Management of Flux
-- Private: Management of ZelCash
+- Private: Management of Flux Damone and Benchmark
 - Private: Update, status information
 - and more!